· Mark Davis · Operations · 5 min read

 Team Building is Cheaper Than Recruitment

 Early in your startup, your team likely consists of people you know, but this talent pool will soon dry up.
 Recruiting through headhunters, job boards, and social media is time-consuming and expensive.
-Once you hire someone good, it's essential to ensure they stay.
-A strong sense of belonging reduces employee turnover.
+Once you hire someone good, it’s essential to ensure they stay.
+A strong sense of belonging reduces employee turnover (Deloitte, 2023).
 As a startup CEO, embrace and lead team building—it will make your organization more efficient and cost-effective.

 Team Building Enhances Agility